Automattic/maintenance-mode-wp/readme.md

 ## Installation

-1. Upload 'maintenance-mode' to the '/wp-content/plugins/' directory
+1. Upload `maintenance-mode` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the _Plugins_ menu in WordPress

 ## Usage